Overview of Customized Employment

 - Develop an employment proposal that can be used during job negotiation.

 Lesson 4: Funding Customized Employment

-Technical Requirements: A participant's computer must have a sound card, speakers, and Adobe Acrobat Reader (free software), and Flash Player (free software).
-A participant will be able to log on to the course at any time of the day and access the audio lectures.
+Technical Requirements: Your computer must have a sound card, speakers, and Adobe Acrobat Reader (free software).
+You will be able to log on to the course at any time of the day and access the audio lectures.
 Each person MUST have an individual e-mail account, or we cannot accept your registration.
-If the individual does not already have an account, a free one can be set up through http://www.hotmail.com.
+If the individual does not already have an account, a free one can be set up through https://www.gmail.com.
 We send updates on the course activities and feedback on course activities through e-mail contact.
 Participants must be able to receive and send messages in order to benefit from this online experience.
 We cannot correspond with participants through an e-mail address that is assigned to another person.